John F. Kennedy assassination conspiracy theories: Withheld documents

 Richard Buyer and others have complained that many documents pertaining to the assassination have been withheld over the years, including documents from investigations made by the Warren Commission, the House Select Committee on Assassinations, and the Church Committee.
 These documents individually included the President's autopsy records.
 Some documents still are not scheduled for release until 2029.
 Many documents were released during the mid-to-late 1990s by the Assassination Records Review Board (ARRB) under the President John F. Kennedy Assassination Records Collection Act of 1992.
-However, some of the material released contains redacted sections.
+Some of the material released contains redacted sections.
 Tax return information, which identified employers and sources of income, has not yet been released.

 The existence of several secret documents related to the assassination, as well as the long period of secrecy, suggests to some the possibility of a cover-up.
 One historian noted, "There exists widespread suspicion about the government's disposition of the Kennedy assassination records stemming from the beliefs that Federal officials (1) have not made available all Government assassination records (even to the Warren Commission, Church Committee, House Assassination Committee) and (2) have heavily redacted the records released under FOIA in order to cover up sinister conspiracies."

 According to the ARRB, "All Warren Commission records, except those records that contain tax return information, are (now) available to the public with only minor redactions."
 In response to a Freedom of Information Act request filed by journalist Jefferson Morley, the CIA stated in 2010 that it had over 1,100 documents in relation to the assassination, about 2,000 pages in total, that have not been released due to national security-related concerns.